metalcarratt/ministry/2024_itero_2/msg2.md

 Sometimes we are trying to spend time with the Lord but there are so many thoughts.
 Maybe not bad thoughts, thoughts about the church, our burden, etc. But we have to learn to put our thoughts aside and listen in quietness.
 "My soul waits in silence before him".
 Our soul needs to be quieted.
 'Surely I have calmed And quieted my soul."
 "Be still and know that I am god."
 Sometimes we just need to be still.

-Psalm 46 the earth is quaking but we can be still and enjoy the streams that gladden the city of god.
+> Psalm 46 the earth is quaking but we can be still and enjoy the streams that gladden the city of god.
+>
+> Ps 46:1God is our refuge and strength; / A help in distress, He is most readily found.
+>
+> Ps 46:2Therefore we will not fear, / Though the earth change, / And the mountains slip into the heart of the seas;
+>
+> Ps 46:3Though the waters of the sea roar and foam; / Though the mountains shake at its swelling.
+Selah
+>
+> Ps 46:4There is a river whose streams gladden the city of God, / The holy place of the tabernacles of the Most High.

 When the lord met Mary after the resurrection she thought he was the gardener.
 The Lord met the two disciples on the way to ameas And they did not recognise him the whole way.
 This is the lords temperament.
 There is one book in the bible (esther) that doesn't mention god at all.